bozsahin/thebench/README.md

 TO USE:

-just do anywhere in your machine in a terminal running the shell <code>bash</code>:
+just do anywhere in your machine from a terminal app:

 <code>bench</code>

 Use UP and DOWN keys for command recall.
 TheBench keeps its specific command history in <code>.thebenchhistory</code>
 file at your home directory.

+If you experience problems accessing <code>bench</code> this way, you are probably using a different shell.
+In this case, do </code>bash</code>, then do the above.

 MULTI-USER SYSTEMS: